Senj: History

 Senj has apparently been inhabited since prehistoric times.
-A settlement called Athyinites in today's Senj was mentioned in Greek documents dated to 4th century BC.
-The Illyrian tribe Iapydes inhabited the area as it was located in Illyria.
+Senj is an old settlement founded more than 3000 years ago on Kuk hill, which is east of today's Senj.
+A settlement called Athyinites or Athuinites (Αθυινιτες) in today's Senj was mentioned in Greek documents dated to the 4th century BC.
+The Illyrian tribes Iapodes and Liburnians inhabited the area as it was located in Illyria.

 Senia was a thriving town in the Roman province of Dalmatia, used by the Romans as a stronghold against the Illyrians in the 2nd century BC.
 After the fall of the Roman Empire, the Avars and the Croats eventually settled here in the 7th century AD.

 The Catholic diocese of Senj was established in 1169.
 King of Hungary Béla III gave the town to the Knights Templar in 1184, and in 1271 it became the property of the Frankopan counts of Krk.

 In 1248 the bishop of Senj was allowed by Pope Innocent IV to use the Glagolitic alphabet and the vernacular in liturgy.
 A Glagolitic printing press was set up in 1494 and produced the incunabula The Glagolic Missal and Spovid općena.

+The military captaincy of Senj was established in 1469 in order to defend against the invading Ottoman and Venetian armies.
+The town sheltered thousands of refugees from nearby occupied areas.
+The Nehaj Fortress was completed in 1558 on the hill Nehaj, which at the time was outside of town (today it is wholly within the town's borders.)

+Some of the Senj's towers; names were listed as Radomerić (east); Lipica and Pope Leo's (north); Ladarska, Gatska, and Šabac (west); and Zvancić, and Tulac (south).